Today’s first question is about feeling overwhelmed by exclusively pumping, and dealing with feeling guilty for wanting to wean.

 I planned to breastfeed and had several troubles early on with latching, pain, and cracked bleeding nipples and now what I think is a clogged milk duct – this has led me to the decision to pump exclusively.
 Today is day five with my newborn, and my milk came in yesterday.

 I am worried about establishing my supply effectively with the pump only.
 I don’t really feel letdowns when I pump versus when I was nursing, am I still letting down if milk is coming out?
 Will I pump a larger output holding my baby?
 Will pumping help with the clogged duct or is the suction not powerful enough?
 (I cannot empty the breast that is clogged fully).

 I have been pumping every 2-3 hours during the day and 3-4 hours at night.
 I’ll take any advice for pumping in the early days.
 I am feeling kind of helpless and hope to not have to use formula.

 Congrats on your brand new baby!
 I’ll try to answer each of your questions:

 - I don’t really feel the letdown when I pump versus when I was nursing, is still happening if milk is coming out?
 When you pump, does the milk at first just drip out and then start coming out more forcefully?
 If so, yes it is.
 The fact that you are pumping the amount that you are leads me to believe everything is okay.

 - Will pumping help with the clogged duct or is the suction not powerful enough?
 Yes, pumping will help – I cleared a few clogged ducts when I was exclusively pumping.
 I would start pumping ONLY your good side, while you apply warm compresses to the clogged side.
-After a few minutes, attach the pump to the clogged side and massage it while you pump.
+After you letdown and the milk starts spraying, attach the pump to the clogged side and massage it while you pump.
 Hopefully that will help!
+More info here: